Parap

 What complications can occur if it isn't treated?

-The bacteria from the mouth can enter the bloodstream and travel to vital organs in the body including the heart, lungs, kidneys and liver.
+Untreated dental disease is guaranteed to worsen over time.
+This causes pain which can lead to reduced energy and activity levels.
+The bacteria from the mouth can also enter the bloodstream and travel to vital organs in the body including the heart, lungs, kidneys and liver.
 This can result in long term complications that can leave your pet very unwell.

 If you have any questions or concerns regarding your pet’s dental hygiene, please feel free to contact us.